 Fortunately for me, it’s right on my doorstep – I can see Alexandra Palace from my home – though I haven’t visited the show for several years.
 That’s partly because I’m not a model railway modeller.
 I just enjoy looking at model railways.
 And this year I had a free afternoon to myself.

-The London Festival of Railway Modelling is run by Warners Shows, who specialise in model railway shows; BRM magazine; and the Model Railway Club, the world’s oldest model railway club launched in 1910.
+The London Festival of Railway Modelling is run by BRM magazine and the Model Railway Club, the world’s oldest model railway club launched in 1910.

 All in all there were around 140 exhibitors (scroll through photos above) including over 40 UK & overseas layouts across all major scales and gauges.
 Many of them were specialist model shops and manufacturers exhibiting and selling track, engines, accessories, media (books, video, prints) and tools, which to be honest I found every bit as interesting as the layouts themselves – especially the specialist manufacturers who just make the most amazing scaled buildings or trees or lighting, or landscapes.